 Displaying active committee roster as of 09/18/2014.
 Last retrieved on 09/18/2014.
 Members can log in to view full contact information for committee members.

 Discussion Group composition include group leaders and membership based on interest.

 The Library Support for Massive Open Online Courses (MOOCs) Discussion Group was established by the ACRL Board of Directors at the 2013 ALA Annual Conference.

 Join a Discussion Group

-If you would like to join the Library Support for Massive Open Online Courses (MOOCs) Discussion Group or have any questions, suggestions, or ideas for discussion topics, please contact the convener(s) by clicking on the roster link above.
+If you would like to join the Library Support for Massive Open Online Courses (MOOCs) Discussion Group or have any questions, suggestions, or ideas for discussion topics, please contact the convener(s).

 Association of College & Research Libraries